 While recording, the app shows the distance you’ve traveled, how long you’ve run for, your average pace (in kilometers or miles per hour), and your current heart rate.
 In other words, it provides pretty much everything you need!
 When you’re finished, you can also save your session.
 Not running today?
 Strava also allows you to switch to a different sport if you want to record other activities.
 You can even explore challenges and run anywhere with the new virtual races feature.

-Best Running App For Runners…Who Want To Customize Their Stats
+The Best Running App For: Runners Who Want To Customize Their Stats

 3.)
 Nike+ Run Club

-Best for Runners…Who Are Looking for Extra Motivation
+The Best Running App For: Runners Who Are Looking for Extra Motivation

 You can connect to Apple Music or Spotify to access curated playlists that are specific for your runs.
 If you’re a social runner, you’ll love the opportunities to compete with friends and cheer each other on during runs.
 Nike + Run Club is perfect for runners with Apple Watches who want stats and feedback during their runs, but don’t want to carry a smartphone.

-Best Running App for Runners…Prefer Simplicity & Stats
+The Best Running App For: Runners Who Prefer Simplicity & Stats

-Best Running App for Runners…Training For A Marathon
+The Best Running App For: Runners Training For A Marathon

 Reach your goals in your next marathon with this app that tracks all your runs and offers training plans for marathons and other races.
-You can save all your routes and stats, so you can stay motivated by trying to beat your personal records.
+You can save all your routes and stats, so you can stay motivated by trying to beat your own records.
 Once you’ve finished your run, post your stats to Facebook or Twitter right from the app.

 The app will also sync with your exercise ring goals, and you can start any Runtastic activity directly on the Apple Watch.
 Runtastic offers a premium membership that costs $10 per month or $50 per year.
-The membership gives you access to advanced stats, no ads, nutrition information and more.
+The membership gives you access to advanced stats, no ads, nutrition information, and more.

 6.)
 Apple Workout

-Best Running App for Runners… Who Want To Utilize Their Smart Watch
+Best Running App For: Runners Who Want To Utilize Their Smart Watch

-You’re given one screen showcasing your stats, while a swipe to the left makes it easy to switch your tunes up and a quick right swipe can pause or end proceedings.
+You’re given one screen showcasing your stats, while a swipe to the left makes it easy to switch your tunes up, and a quick right swipe can pause or end proceedings.
 The post-run stats screen is fairly comprehensive with distance, time, active calories, overall calories, average pace, and average heart rate.